Get an email when a new article is posted. Choose the topics that interest you most.

 As a Technical Communicator at Campbell Scientific, Inc., Michelle Welch was our resident content wrangler.
 She worked as an expert user solutions provider, developing powerful, single-sourced, user assistance applications for Campbell Scientific products.
 When she was not working away behind a plethora of monitors, Michelle could be found camping, fishing, and enjoying the outdoors.

-Mike Nelson is a Market Sales Engineer in the Hydro-Met group at Campbell Scientific, Inc. Mike has more than 30 years’ experience working as an electrical design engineer to design hardware and software products for the water monitoring industry.
-An extraordinary amount of Mike’s time while engineering was spent working directly with customers, which greatly influenced his designs and the teams he managed.
+Mike Nelson is a Market Sales Engineer in the Hydromet Group at Campbell Scientific, Inc., and has been in this position for more than three years.
+Mike has more than 30 years’ experience as an electrical engineer designing hardware and software products for the water monitoring industry.
+An extraordinary amount of Mike’s time while engineering was spent working directly in the field with the customers, which greatly influenced his designs and the teams he managed.
 Mike enjoys spending his free time out of doors.

 Nathanael Wright is a Support and Implementation Engineer at Campbell Scientific, Inc. He provides technical support for data loggers, instruments, and communications equipment.
 Nathanael has bachelor’s degrees in Computer Information Science and Business Administration, and a Masters in Business Administration.
 In addition, Nathanael has more than 10 years of experience working with IP communications.
 Away from work, he enjoys breakdancing, hiking, publishing books, and fiddling with computer equipment.